pauldmccarthy/win-pytreat/talks/structuring/structuring.md

 If you want your test code to be completely independent of your project's code, then go with the second option.
-However, if you would like your test code to be distributed as part of your project (so that e.g. end users can run them), then the first option is probably the best.
+However, if you would like your test code to be distributed as part of your project (e.g. so that end users can run them), then the first option is probably the best.

-But in the end, the standard Python unit testing frameworks ([`pytest`](https://docs.pytest.org/en/latest/) and [`nose`](http://nose2.readthedocs.io/en/latest/)) are pretty good at finding your test functions no matter where you've hidden them.
+But in the end, the standard Python unit testing frameworks ([`pytest`](https://docs.pytest.org/en/latest/) and [`nose`](http://nose2.readthedocs.io/en/latest/)) are pretty good at finding your test functions no matter where you've hidden them, so the choice is really up to you.

+<a class="anchor" id="appendix-versioning"></a>
-## Versioning
+## Appendix: Versioning

 If you are intending to make your project available for public use (e.g. on